 We deliver varied and active lessons with student run projects, role plays and creative tasks.
 This helps bring History alive for our students.
 At the same time emphasis is placed on traditional skills such as reading, writing and independent research.
 This is borne out in our consistently excellent exam results.

-In the classroom students have the opportunity to study both British and world history.
-Beyond this History students at Worth enjoy a robust wider curricular programme.
+In the classroom, students have the opportunity to study both British and world history.
+Beyond this, History students at Worth enjoy a robust wider curricular programme.
 We run an extensive range of lectures for Sixth Form students, with speakers from top universities.
-Meanwhile our younger historians have the chance to take place in the Junior History Society where they can learn more about the areas which interest them the most.
+Meanwhile, our younger historians have the chance to take place in the Junior History Society where they can learn more about the areas which interest them the most.

 We also run annual trips for each Year Group, from local sites such as Hampton Court Palace, to the Battlefields of Belgium and France, Berlin and Auschwitz.
-The outcome is students who are passionate about History and engaged in the world they live in.
+The outcome is students who are passionate about History are engaged in the world they live in.

 Years 7 to 9

 In Years 7 to 9 the department covers British History from 1066 up to the 20th century.
 There is a focus on developing an awareness and solid understanding of the past, learning to use historical sources and becoming aware of different ways of interpreting the roles of individuals and events in shaping history.

 History is a very popular subject in Years 10 and 11.
 The Modern World course is based entirely upon the events of the 20th century and has a global focus.
 Students are tested on their ability to write factually supported arguments and on their critical handling of source material.

 The department offers IB courses at Higher and Standard Level, both of which cover a wide period of Modern History, with an emphasis on international relations.
 Students follow a carefully structured programme including the study of Russian History from Alex II to Stalin, the causes and consequences of the Nicaraguan and Cuban revolutions, the Spanish Civil War and the rise of European dictatorships in the interwar years.